-- Article 75 (1) If a worker sustains an injury or suffers illness in the course of employment, the employer must furnish the necessary medical treatment at its expense, or must bear the expenses of any necessary medical treatment. - (2) Order of the Ministry of Health, Labour and Welfare prescribes the scope of illnesses suffered in the course of employment and of medical treatment under the provisions of the preceding paragraph.
+Article 75 (1) If a worker sustains an injury or contracts an illness at work, the employer must furnish the necessary medical treatment at its expense, or must cover the expenses of any necessary medical treatment.

+(2) Order of the Ministry of Health, Labour and Welfare prescribes the range of occupational illnesses and of medical treatment provided for in the provisions of the preceding paragraph.